MicrosoftDocs/architecture-center/docs/guide/networking/private-link-ip-constraints-content.md

 Azure provides several ways to connect networks: Azure VPN Gateway and Azure ExpressRoute provide hybrid connectivity between the cloud and customer on-premises facilities, and you can use virtual network peering to connect two virtual networks.
 These solutions, however, have a common restriction: the networks being connected can't use overlapping IP addresses to establish connection.
 If two networks use the same address space, traffic can't be routed between them.

 This article describes how you can use [Azure Private Link](https://azure.microsoft.com/products/private-link) to overcome overlapping IP address space constraints.
-It provides general guidance on how to expose applications running in one virtual network on Azure to consumers in another virtual network that has an overlapping IP address space.
+It provides general guidance on how to expose applications that run in one virtual network on Azure to consumers in another virtual network that has an overlapping IP address space.

 ## What is Azure Private Link?